PsychedelicPasta/collapsableSidebar/README.md

 # collapsableSidebar
-A collapsable sidebars code snipped
+A code snipped for a collapsable sidebar for a website.

+Nothing too crazy.